CLOSED CHURCHES WITHIN THE

 on US 6 to East Troy.
 At the east end of

 east Troy, go 3 miles north on Leona Road.
+The church building is on the left.

 Historic Conference: